Posts Tagged ‘Virgin’

 Now, “M” customers who bust 900MB during the day will have their theoretical maximum download halved from 2Mbit/s to 1Mbit/s.
 “L” and “XL” users’ usual headline speeds of 10MBit/s and 20MBit/s will be slowed by three quarters if they break daytime download limits of 2400MB and 6000MB respectively.

-The download thresholds for the daytime throttling period are double those of the evening period, which also restricts uploads.
+The download thresholds for the daytime broadband throttling period are double those of the evening period, which also restricts uploads.
 We’ve reproduced Virgin Media’s explanatory table below:

 Virgin Media says that at current levels of demand, one per cent of its 3.8 million customers will be affected by the new daytime restrictions.
 In the evening, when ISP networks are under most strain, traffic limits are aimed at the top five per cent heaviest users.